 Overview

-Dr Nadjad is exploring ways to translate discoveries in the lab to actual products used in clinics.
-This involves the development of medical devices in an ISO-13485 compliant manner to reduce risks in translating the research into full-fledged medical devices.
-On the horizon, Dr Nadjad is exploring new methods in the rapidly advancing field of sequencing from the chemistry of kits to bioinformatics which can be applied to a wide field of clinical applications from cancer to infectious diseases.
-Dr Nadjad also leads the development of affordable, highly sensitive and multiplexed detection of viruses for use in wastewater-based epidemiology.
-Dr Nadjad is also actively working on machine learning and bioinformatics methods and developing datasets suitable for future medicine.
+Dr. Nadjad Abdul Rahim is exploring ways to transform lab-based discoveries into applicable tools that can be used in clinics and wards.
+This crucial development of medical devices requires great quality and care, and he reduces the risks involved by working in an ISO-13485-compliant manner.
+On the horizon, Dr. Nadjad is exploring new methods in the rapidly advancing field of sequencing, from the chemistry of kits to bioinformatics which can be applied to a wide field of clinical applications from cancer to infectious diseases.

 Fields of Expertise